7 Step Guide To Fix Sleep Schedule and Reset Circadian Rhythm

 • Wear wet socks.
 Yep, wet socks can do wonders.
 We have a lot of nerve endings and blood flow in our feet.
 Cooling down the feet can help cool down your entire body.
 You might even start to feel cold after a few minutes.

-• If your room is too hot, make sure to allow cross ventilation through your room by having 2 opening on opposite sides.
-For example, if you have a window towards the east and one towards the west, open both of them so the air could flow through your room.
+• If your room is too hot, make sure to allow cross ventilation through your room by having 2 openings on opposite sides.
+For example, if you have a window towards the east and one towards the west, open both of them so the air can flow through your room.

 • Wear less or lighter clothes during sleep.